MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

     - An Office 365 Group is a concept within Office 365 that allows users can be members of, which has it's own e-mail address, and can be associated to a Microsoft Teams team, or a SharePoint Site.
 A Microsoft Teams Team automatically creates an Office 365 Group.
 These can be public where anyone can join, or Private when you need to be invited or given a code to join.
 Permissions are simplified to only "Owners" or "Members".

 ## <a name="H"></a>H

+### Hub Site

+A Hub Site is a SharePoint site that can have other sites associated to it.
+This allows you to group sites by department, region, or project etc. Features such as News and Highlight Content can be used to produce a roll up view of content like pages and documents from the associated sites on a page on the Hub Site.

 ## <a name="I"></a>I
 ## <a name="J"></a>J
 ## <a name="K"></a>K